 The bottom line is that your current policy provides information that allows us to provide significant value to your business, even if we don’t earn your business!

-Premiums are calculated differently for every type of policy.
+The premium is calculated different for every type of policy.
 In general, the premium is determined by multiplying a rate times and exposure.
 For example, if you had a building that you wanted to insure for $1,000,000, the premium would be determined by taking a rate and multiplying it by $1,000,000.
-The rates are determined by the carrier based on the characteristics of the building.
+The rates are what is determined by the carrier based on the characteristics of the building.

 This common question tries to elicit an absolute answer.
 Unfortunately, like most things in the insurance world, there is no absolute answer.